Learn more about the Fairfax County Office of Elections and our procedures through a collection of commonly asked questions.

 Yes!
 We mailed a letter to every voter in Spring 2022 to explain redistricting and notify voters’ of their new district and precinct assignments.
 Additionally, the Department of Elections mailed a redistricting notice to every voter in the summer of 2022.

 Prior to the November 2022 election, each Fairfax County voter was mailed a (green) sample ballot brochure that included a note about redistricting and displayed their current (updated) districts, precinct, and voting location.

 1. Where can I find information on registering to vote?

-Your best source for information about registering to vote is the Va.
-Dept. of Elections website.
+Your best source for information about registering to vote is the Virginia Department of Elections website.

 2. Do we register by party in Virginia?

 3. I registered to vote before my 18th birthday.
 Am I eligible to vote in the November election?